snowdrop/k8s-infra/README.md

 - Convert the `raw` Centos ISO image to `vdi` file format
 - Save the `vdi` file under `/PATH/TO/IMAGES/DIR`

-**WARNING** : The following tools `virtualbox, mkisofs, wget` are required on your machine before to execute the bash scripts !
+**WARNING** : The following tools `virtualbox, mkisofs, wget` are required on your machine before to execute the bash script !

 Execute this bash script to repackage the CentOS ISO image and pass your parameters for `</LOCAL/HOME/DIR>` and the name of the Generic Cloud Centos file `<QCOW2_IMAGE_NAME>`, which the script downloads from `http://cloud.centos.org/centos/7/images/`